 The maximum number of hours most employees can be required to work in a day is eight hours or the number of hours in an established regular workday, if it is longer than eight hours.
 The only way the daily maximum can be exceeded is by written agreement between the employee and employer.

 The maximum number of hours most employees can be required to work in a week is 48 hours.
 The weekly maximum can be exceeded only if there is a written agreement between the employee and employer and the employer has received the approval of the Director of Employment Standards.
 However, the ESA provides a limited exception where an application for approval is pending.
 If, after 30 days after serving an application for excess hours on the Director, the employer has not received an approval or notice of refusal, the employer may require employees to start working more than 48 hours as long as certain conditions are met including, the employee does not work more than 60 hours in a work week or the number of hours the employee agreed to in writing, whichever is less.

 An agreement between an employee and an employer to work additional daily or weekly hours, or an approval from the Director of Employment Standards for excess weekly hours, does not relieve an employer from the requirement to pay overtime pay where overtime hours are worked.

 An employer and an employee can agree in writing that the employee will work more than:

-In most cases, an employee can cancel an agreement to work more hours by giving the employer two weeks' written notice and an employer can cancel the agreement by providing reasonable notice.
-Once the agreement is revoked an employee is not permitted to work excess daily or weekly hours even if the employer has an approval from the Director of Employment Standards for excess weekly hours.
+In most cases, an employee can cancel an agreement to work more hours by giving the employer two weeks’ written notice, while an employer can cancel the agreement by providing reasonable notice.
+Once the agreement is revoked, an employee is not permitted to work excess daily or weekly hours even if the employer has an approval from the Director of Employment Standards for excess weekly hours.

-Employers who would like to make an application for approval for excess weekly hours are required to make their application in a form provided by the Ministry of Labour.
-An employer who makes an application for excess weekly hours must post a copy of the application in their workplace on the day the application is submitted in accordance with the ESA where it is likely to come to the attention of the employee(s) identified in the application.
+Employers who would like to make an application for approval for excess weekly hours are required to make their application in a form provided by the Ministry of Labour at Ontario.ca/ESAforms.
+An employer who makes an application for excess weekly hours must post a copy of the application in their workplace on the day the application is submitted where it is likely to come to the attention of the employee(s) identified in the application.
 When the approval or a notice of refusal of the application is received, this must be posted in place of the application.

 Employees are entitled to a certain number of hours free from having to work.